Atlassian Corporation (TEAM) S - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Atlassian Corporation (TEAM, Financial) Misled Investors Regarding the Company's Financial Viability and Business Prospects
+What is this Case About: Atlassian Corporation (TEAM) Misled Investors Regarding the Company's Financial Viability and Business Prospects

 According to the complaint, leading up to the class period, defendants touted the Company's financial viability.
 After markets closed on August 4, 2022, defendant Co-Chief Executive Officer Scott Farquhar reiterated the Company’s guidance of 50% year-on-year cloud growth for fiscal years 2023 and 2024.
 In a call with analysts that day, defendant and Chief Revenue Officer Cameron Deatsch assured investors the Company was “being exceedingly vigilant watching all stages of our funnel” and that “we have yet to see any specific trend . . . that gives us pause or worry to date.”
 According to CRO Deatsch, the “demand for collaboration products continue[s] to be strong.”